andrastantos/brew/docs/cpu/isa_details.rst

 If the shift value is of a scalar type, while the shift amount is a vector type, the shift value is :ref:`broadcast<type_broadcast>` to the logic type of the other operand.

+.. note:: Since the shift amount is required to be of a fixed point type, their is no confusion around FP64 and VFP64 types.

 If the shift amount is of a vector type, while the shift amount is a scalar type, the shift amount is :ref:`broadcast<type_broadcast>` to the logic type of the other operand.

 The result type is what the shift value type turns out to be after these transformations.